Woostmeister/accountability-mirror/PRIVACY.md

 # Privacy & Data Storage - What You Need to Know

+## 💾 First Things First: Back Up Your Data

+**Your data is stored in your browser only.
+Here's how to protect it:**

+1. Open Settings (⚙️ button)
+2. Click **"Export Settings"** button
+3. Save the downloaded JSON file somewhere safe (Desktop, OneDrive, Dropbox, etc.)
+4. To restore later: Click **"Import Settings"** and select your file

+**Recommended:** Export after initial setup and whenever you make significant changes.

+**What's included in export:**
+- ✅ API key
+- ✅ All profile settings (age, weight, goals)
+- ✅ Macro targets
+- ✅ Medications & supplements
+- ❌ Historical daily macro data (last 30 days in localStorage only)

+---

 ## Where Your Data Lives

 **Everything is stored in YOUR BROWSER ONLY** - specifically in something called "localStorage".